reza-rahim/redis-enterprise-argocd/misc/draft.md

 In short: MinIO’s multi-site active-active design makes it an excellent foundation for robust, distributed backup systems — resilient, performant, and always on.
 ```

+We had some in-depth discussions about external backup systems for the Redis database.
+MinIO was mentioned as a potential option, and with its active-active replication feature, it could be a viable solution.